SFStefenon/Digital_ED/README.md

 For PHT the preprocessing techniques canny edge detection, Sobel edge detection, binarization threshold, Otsu Riddler-Calvard threshold, or adaptive threshold can be used.
 To compare the DBSCAN clustering, the KMeans, agglomerative clustering, and ordering points to identify the clustering structure (OPTICS) can be considered.

 Considering the detected lines, orthogonal lines are merged and identifiers (ID) are used to label them.
-Using the IDs a graph is built to connect lines to symbols to have the graph of the electrical connections and letters are connected to letters to create a sequence.
+Using the IDs a graph is built to connect lines to symbols having a graph of the electrical connections.
+Based on the coordinates from YOLO and the electrical connections from the graph an output that can be read by NORMA Tool is created.